-Ay, ay, quoth Thrummy, that I will, Altho' ye sudna get a gill.
-Sae down he gaes to fetch a drink, And then he thinks he sees a blink O' light, that shono upo' the floor, Out thro' the key hole o' the door, So setting up the door a jee, Whatever's there he thinks he'll see: So bauldly o'er the threshold ventures.
-And in within the door he enters; But, reader, judge of his surprise.
-When there he saw with wondering eyes A spacious vault, weel stored wi' casks O' reaming ale, and some big flasks, And stride legs o'er a cask of ale, He saw the likeness o' himsel, Just in the dress that he cast aff, A Thrummy cap and aiken staff, Gammashes and the jockey-coat; And in his hand the Ghaist had got A big four-legged timber bicker, Filled to the brim wi' nappy liquor; Our hero at the spectre star'd, But neither daunted was, nor car'd, But to the Ghaist straight up did step, An' says, dear brother, Thrummy Cap, The warst ye surely dinna drink; Syne took a jug, pou'd out the pail, And filled it up in the same ale, Frae under where the spectro sat, And up the stair wi' it he gat; Took a gude drink, gaed John anither, But never tauld him o' his brither That he into the cellar saw, Mair than he'd naething seen ava; Right brown and nappy was the beer; Whar did you get it?
-John did speer, Says Thrummy, Sure you needna care.
+Ay, ay, quoth Thrummy; that I will, g actor) Altho' yo sudna get a gill. mainten lisit- L'at.
+Sac down he gaes to fotch a drink, lot and I And then he thinks he sees a blink or at O' light, that shone upo' the floor, not in the Out thro' the key hole o' the door, the for So setting up the door a jeo, a solar is on't Whatever's thore he thinks he'll see; So bauldly o'er the threshold ventures, work And in within the door he enters ; ula ti of But, reader, judge of his surprise, million but.
+When there he saw with wondering eyes A spacious vault, weel stored wi' casks the O' reaming ale, and some big flasks, (1 0-00) And stride legs o'er a cask of ale, dy the tak' Just in the dress that he cast aff, in the suff A Thrummy cap and aiken staff, saturday att Gammashes and the jockey-coat ; dependence And in his hand the Ghaist had got and m A big four-leggod timber bicker, and the traff Filled to the brin wi' nappy liquor ; repear Our hero 'at the spectre star'd, But neither daunted was, nor car'd, .
+It's T But to the Ghaist straight up did step, An' says, dear brother, Thrummy Cap, The warst ye surely dinna drink ; Syne took a jug, pou'd out the pail, giving I And filled it up in the same ale, Frae-under where the spectre sat, i, And up the stair wi' it he gat ; op in the Took a gude drink, gaed John anither, But never tauld him o' his brither That he into the cellar saw, Mair than he'd nacthing seen ava; Right brown and nappy was the beer; Whar did you get it?
+John did speer, Says Thrummy, Sure you needna care,

-I'll gae and try and get some mair.
-Sae down the stair again he goes, To get o' drink, anither dose, Being positive to hae some mair: But still he fand the ghaist was there, Now on a butt behind the door: Says he, Ye didna ill before, Dear brother Thrummy, sae I'll try You once again, because I'm dry, He fills his jug straight out below, An' up the stair again does go.
-John marvell'd sair but didna speer Again, where did he get the beer; or at horal For it was stronger than the first, Sae they baith drank till like to burst; Syne did compose themselves to rest, To sleep a while they thought it best.
-An hour in bed they hadna been, And scarcely weel had closed their een, MA When just into the neighb'ring cham'er They heard a dreadful din and clamour, Beneath the bed-claes John did cower, But Thrummy jumped upon the floor, Him by the sark-tail John did haud, Lie still, quoth he, fat, are you mad?
-Thrummy then gaed a hasty jump, And took John in the ribs a thump, Till on the bed he tumbled down, In little better than a swoon, we be not While Thrummy, fast as he could rin, Set aff to see what made the din.
-The chamber seemed to him as light As gif the sun was shining bright; The ghaist was stanin' at the door, In the same dress he had afore; And o'er anent it at the wa', Were ither apparitions twa.
+I'll gae and try and get some mair. a tree of Sae down the stair again he goes, To get o' drink, anither dose, Being positive to hae some main: But still he fand the ghaist was there, Now on a butt behind the door: Says he, Ye didna ill before, Dear brother Thrummy, sae I'll try You once again, because I'm dry, He fills his jug straight out below, An' up the stair again does go.
+John marvell'd sair but didna speer Again, where did he get the beer, For it was stronger than the first, Sae they baith drank till like to burst; Syne did compose themselves to rest, To sleep a while they thought it best.
+An hour in bed they hadna been, And scarcely weel had closed their een, When just into the neighb'ring cham'er They heard a dreadful din and clamour, Beneath the bed-claes John did cower, But Thrummy jumped upon the floor, Him by the sark-tail John did haud, Lie still, quoth he, fat, are you mad?
+Thrummy then gaed a hasty jump, And took John in the ribs a thump, Till on the bed ho tumbled down, In little better than a swoon, While Thrummy, fast as he could rin, Set aff to see what made the din.
+The chamber seemed to him as light As gif the sun was shining bright; The ghaist was stanin' at the door, In the same dress he had afore ; And o'er anent it at the wa', Were ither apparitions twa.
 Thrummy beheld them for a wee,